-Marine debris is accumulated junk, litter, broken fishing gear, and increasingly plastic waste that is discarded into the oceans.
-It can be accidentally or deliberately released from boats or blown from landfills or urban areas.
+Marine debris is accumulated junk, broken fishing gear, and increasingly plastic waste that is discarded into our oceans.
+It can be accidentally or deliberately released from boats, blown form landfills or urban sites, and even carried from our homes in the case of micro-plastics and microfibers.